w3f/polkadot-wiki/docs/learn/learn-guides-ledger.md

 ### Confirming the Address on your Device

-If your Ledger account is directly imported into the Polkadot-JS UI, you can ask the UI to confirm the address on your Ledger device.
+If your Ledger account is directly imported into the Polkadot Developer Interface, you can ask the UI to confirm the address on your Ledger device.
 There are a few methods to check the balance of your Ledger account.
 Check out
 [this article](learn-account-advanced.md)